trntv/apis-list/apis/hypertrack/hypertrack.md

 # HyperTrack

-Build applications that track the movement of your business
+Build applications that track the movement of your business.
+HyperTrack is the API for anything that moves with commercial value.
+From startups to enterprises worldwide, product development teams build live location use cases with HyperTrack to power business efficiency and product experience.

 ##  🔗 Links
 **Docs / Website**: https://docs.hypertrack.com